Njonjo12/alx-zero_day/0x03-git/README.md

-I am getting there step by step.
+I am getting there step by step update